MahaaAlassaf/Movie_Analyzer/README.md

 ### Data Cleaning

 Raw text often contains noise, biases, and inconsistencies that can impede model performance.
 Hence, data cleaning is crucial to refine and preprocess the text, eliminating biases, noise, and ensuring consistency.
-We utilized the `tm` package for data mining and cleaning, along with the `textstem` package for lemmatization.
-Our cleaning process involved:
+In our MovieAnalyzer project, we employed the following packages for data cleaning:

+- **tm package:** The [tm](https://cran.r-project.org/web/packages/tm/index.html) package was utilized for data mining and cleaning tasks.
+It provided a comprehensive set of tools for text preprocessing, enabling us to efficiently handle large volumes of text data.

+- **textstem package:** We utilized the [textstem](https://cran.r-project.org/web/packages/textstem/index.html) package for lemmatization, which is the process of reducing words to their base or root form.
+This helped in standardizing the text data and reducing the dimensionality of the feature space.

+Our cleaning process involved several steps to prepare the IMDb movie review dataset obtained from [Kaggle](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews):

-- Converting text to lowercase for uniformity.
+- Converting text to lowercase for uniformity across the dataset.
-- Removing whitespace, punctuation, numbers, stop words, URLs, hashtags, and redundant whitespaces.
+- Removing whitespace, punctuation, numbers, stop words, URLs, hashtags, and redundant whitespaces to eliminate noise and irrelevant information.
-- Lemmatization to reduce words to their base or root form.
+- Lemmatization was performed to further standardize the text data, reducing words to their base or root form.

 ## 3. Model Planning Phase